matthiasnoback/simple-bus/README.md

 In case you do use Symfony, just enable the Symfony bundles you need in your Symfony project:

-- `CommandBusBundle` to enable basic command bus functionality
+- `MatthiasCommandBusBundle` to enable basic command bus functionality
-- `EventBusBundle` to enable basic event bus functionality (requires `CommandBusBundle` to be enabled too)
+- `MatthiasEventBusBundle` to enable basic event bus functionality (requires `MatthiasCommandBusBundle` to be enabled too)
-- `DoctrineOrmEventBusBridgeBundle` to enable the Doctrine ORM bridge (requires `CommandBusBundle` and `EventBusBundle` to be enabled)
+- `MatthiasDoctrineOrmEventBusBridgeBundle` to enable the Doctrine ORM bridge (requires `MatthiasCommandBusBundle` and `MatthiasEventBusBundle` to be enabled)

 ### Using the command bus